natgo/wt-wiki-scraper/wikitext-transpiled/fleet/RN%20Bartolomeo%20Colleoni.md

 '''Pros:'''

-* High top speed
+* High top speed and manoeuvrability
+* Very good gun firing angles, allowing the ship to fire at a steep angles and reduce the frontal profile
 * One scout seaplane

 '''Cons:'''

+* Average anti-air defense
-* Low rate of fire for the main battery
+* Main guns has very poor rate of fire
-* Almost zero armour protection
+* Very weak armour protection, the ship's barbettes in particular are completely exposed to enemy fire

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->